AREEBAISHTIAQ/windows_TOP.md/linux_text_editor.md

 + If you wanted to know more about VSCode, Click [here](https://code.visualstudio.com/docs)

 ### Note:
-+ If you don't have snap, click this [link](https://code.visualstudio.com/download) and select the debian, ubuntu(`.deb`) file and you are done.
++ If you don't have snap, click this [link](https://code.visualstudio.com/download) and select the debian, ubuntu(`.deb`) file or add the ppa.
 + If you're using any other linux distro, that is totally fine.
-You can use your distro's package manager and easily install any of these packages.
+You can use your distro's package manager and easily install any of these text editors.